koliseoapi/help/content/tickets/validation.md

 <figure class="animation-container"></figure>

-You can validate tickets at the entrance using our [Koliseo Access Control Application for Android](https://play.google.com/store/apps/details?id=com.koliseo.accesscontrol).
+You can validate tickets at the entrance using [Koliseo Access Control for Android](https://play.google.com/store/apps/details?id=com.koliseo.accesscontrol).
 To validate tickets:

-1. Install the [Koliseo Access Control Application](https://play.google.com/store/apps/details?id=com.koliseo.accesscontrol) on one or more Android devices (cell phone or tablet).
+1. Install [Koliseo Access Control](https://play.google.com/store/apps/details?id=com.koliseo.accesscontrol) on one or more Android devices.
 2. In the browser, open your event edition page.
 3. Select the **Attendees** &raquo; **Access control** tab.
 The page shows a QR code that can be used to authenticate the Android app.